Yinjie Tang, Associate Professor

 Phone: 314-935-3441; Email: yinjie.tang @AT@ wustl.edu

 (Note: Your emails may be lost because of our spam filter.
 So feel free to call my office if you do not receive my response).

-The Tang Lab characterizes environmental microorganisms via 13C-metabolic flux analysis and multi-scale modeling of cellular processes.
+The Tang Lab characterizes environmental microorganisms via 13C-metabolic flux analysis and multi-scale modeling.

 We also engineer microbial metabolisms for feedstock utilization and chemical production.
 Our research focuses on: